High ALP in Dogs: Causes, Normal Range & When to Worry

 Good News: Many dogs with elevated ALP live normal, healthy lives with proper monitoring and management.
 Early detection and appropriate treatment can prevent progression of underlying conditions.

-Upload your dog's bloodwork into VetLens and receive:
+Upload your dog's bloodwork into VetLens and get:

-- ✓ Analysis of ALP in context with other liver enzymes
+- ✓ Plain-English explanation of ALP and other liver values

-- ✓ Questions to discuss with your veterinarian
+- ✓ Suggested questions to ask your vet

 Frequently Asked Questions